AndrewHakmi/Nexus/Maintaining.md

     - Click `Generate Release Notes`
     - Use common sense to pick out user-oriented highlights
     - Combine write-up about highlights etc. and the generated release notes and create a draft release
+      - If you want others to review the release, you need to publish it, so append "-pre" or "-alpha" and mark it as a pre-release
     - Update BULLETIN.md with the most important *user-oriented* highlights and changes since the last major version

   - Coordinate community testing in [*#🧪 • testing*](https://discord.com/channels/1092243196446249134/1098217450425827468):